The Work Begins

 A New Church in 1975

-On March 5, 1972, the members began constructing a new church building on Highway 62, just two miles east of Lincoln (Johnson, 1972).
+Meanwhile, on March 5, 1972, the members began constructing a new church building on Highway 62, just two miles east of Lincoln (Johnson, 1972).
 Each following Sunday the members headed to the building site to make more progress on the building.
 Relying only on their own efforts, the building remained debt-free, with the members obtaining personal loans as necessary for building materials.
 The members began meeting in the partially finished church in October 1972.
 The church was finally completed and on January 4, 1975, the new church was dedicated debt free (Mattingly, 1975).

 (1902, Jun.
 2).
 Southwestern Union Record, p.
 5.